Automotive Collision Repair

 Emphasizes the application of basic mathematical skills used in the solution of occupational and technical problems.
 Topics include fractions, decimals, percents, ratios and proportions, measurement and conversion, formula manipulation, technical applications, and basic statistics.

-Technical Courses (24 hours)
+Occupational Courses (32 hours)

 This course provides instruction in procedures and practices necessary for safe and compliant operation of auto collision repair facilities.
 It introduces the structural configuration and identification of the structural members of various unibodies and frames used for automobiles as well as equipment and hand tools used in collision repair tasks.